 On March 4, 2020, we announced a normal course issuer bid ("NCIB"), commencing March 9, 2020, to purchase for cancellation up to 7,972,926 Common Shares in the open market on or before March 8, 2021.
 As at December 31, 2020, we had repurchased and cancelled 7,972,926 Common Shares for \$53.4 million under this NCIB program.
 All purchases were made in accordance with the NCIB at prevalent market prices as permitted by the TSX.
 At December 31, 2020, the Corporation had 96,852,047 Common Shares issued and outstanding.
 This completed the NCIB as the Corporation repurchased the maximum allowable number of Common Shares under the program.
 Early in 2020 we announced a plan to allocate \$100.0 million over the course of three years to repurchase Common Shares of Mullen Group via an authorized share buyback program.
-In 2021 we intend on requesting approvals from the TSX to renew our NCIB.
+In 2021 we renewed our NCIB.